-● Wireless interconnectivity, wirelessly connect up to 18 Onelink alarms in your home and when one sounds, they all sound for increased whole-home protection.
+● Wireless inter-connectivity, connect up to 18 First Alert Wireless Interconnect alarms in your home and when one sounds, they all sound for increased whole-home protection.

 ● Photoelectric smoke sensing, optimal protection from smoldering fires. plus, reduces false alarms like those caused by cooking fires and shower steam.